-A cat’s claws are an amazing part of the anatomy which performs a number of important functions.
-Located at the end of each toe, these scythe shaped appendages are used to help the cat climb trees, balance, gripping prey, defend against attacks from other animals, and assist with grooming and protects the toes (digits).
+A cat’s claws are an amazing part of the anatomy which performs several important functions.
+Located at the end of each toe, the claws help the cat climb, balance, grip prey, defend against attacks from other animals and protect the toes (digits).

 The claws are continually growing, with the outermost layer sloughing off every few weeks to make way for a newer, sharper claw.

 Cats have five digits on each front foot and four digits on the hind feet.
 The claws on the front feet are retractable.
 Some cats have extra toes, usually on the front feet (polydactyls).

 - Epidermis (coronary horn, nail plate or shell) – The tough outer layer of the claw made up of a protective protein called keratin.

 - Dermis (quick)- This soft inner layer of the claw contains capillaries, glands, and nerves.
 You may be able to see the pink dermis through the epidermis.

 - Unguicular pleat – This fold of cornified skin circles the upper claw.

 - The Greek word for nail is ‘onyx,’ and you will see in this article that many claw disorders start with the letters onych to reflect this.
 Claw disorders are thankfully quite rare in cats.